NihalMishra01/21-Days-SQL-Challenge/README.md

 - UPPER() and LOWER() standardize text case for comparisons
 - LENGTH() calculates character count (useful for validation)
-- CONCAT() combines multiple columns or strings with separators
+- CONCAT() combines multiple columns or strings
-- CASE statement provides conditional logic within queries
-- String functions can be combined in single SELECT statement
+- String functions can be combined in single SELECT
-- WHERE clause can filter based on string function results
-- These functions are essential for data cleaning and formatting
+- Essential for data cleaning and formatting

 #### 📸 Code Snippet